 Items covered include appliances, custom cabinets in kitchens, flooring, and carpentry.

-Chubb offers extra coverages at no additional cost you to.
+Chubb offers extra coverage at no additional cost to you.
 These are unique and include tree removal after a storm, restoration of electronic data destroyed by a computer virus, or lock replacement if your keys are lost or stolen.